 Lastly, we come to a real cigar no-no…coloring.
 During the cigar boom of the 1990s, some unscrupulous cigar makers resorted to painting their cigars to simulate maduro.
 This not only resulted in cigars that tasted awful, but left the smokers lips and fingers discolored.
 These days the practice is still in use, but not as a substitute for natural fermentation.
 For example, a coloring agent might be used to “even out” the color of a dark, but mottled wrapper.
 To my mind, as long as natural ingredients are used, i.e. tobacco juice, then, in theory, this is an acceptable cigar-making technique.
 But such coloring does have its drawback.
 If too much solution is used, stained fingers and lips will, indeed, result.
 This happened to me with a popular cigar brand.
 (To avoid controversy, the brand name will not be mentioned.
 But I’m sure other cigar smokers have had this experience.)

 For what it’s worth…

 As in magic, perhaps we should not look too closely at the trick.
 It is more fun to be awed by the outcome, rather than to question the process.
-And to look forward to what the great cigar makers of today will next pull out of their hats.
+It’s always exciting to see what today’s great cigar makers are going to pull out of their hats.

 Thanks for listening,